LaVenganzaDelLadron/LaVenGanzaDelLadron/README.md

 ---

-## 🤝 Open to Collaboration

-I am open to collaborating with developers, builders, and security researchers who operate with curiosity and discipline.
+## 📌 Philosophy

+> “The best way to understand a system is to design it, test its limits, and improve it through iteration.”

 ---

-## 🧩 Philosophy

-> “I believe the best way to understand a system is to build it, break it, and rebuild it better.”